SolarPi/Solar-Pi/Docs/docs/hardware.md

 ## 4 x 2250mAh (9000mAh total) Canwelum Batteries
 ![batteries](/img/batteries.png)

-These store power for your Solar Pi, and allow it to run indoors and where there isn't very much sunlight.
+These store power for your Solar Pi, and allow it to run indoors and other areas where there is little or no sunlight.

 ## Pico UPS HAT
 ![hat](/img/hat.png)